EugenMayer/docker-boilerplate-powerdns/README.md

 Clone your repo as stated above

 ```
-mkdir -p recursor/custom.d/
+mkdir -p dnsdist/custom.d/
-vi recursor/custom.d/toauth.conf
+vi dnsdist/custom.d/02_private_domain.conf
 ```

 Now enter the test-domain you want to offer DNS for.
-You can have multiple of those statements, be sure to use `+=`
+You can have multiple of those statements.

-The IP is right until you did not reconfigure `NETWORK`
+You can have multiple entries as here, or just one

 ```
-forward-zones=intranet.company.net=172.21.0.226:53
+addAction('intranet.company.net', PoolAction('auths'))
+addAction('test.example.net', PoolAction('auths'))
 ```

+## Configuration

+1. First you register a new user with the GUI
+2. Register the powerDNS auth api `http://auth:8081` and setting the API key using from `PDNS_AUTH_API_KEY`.
+3.

 ## Advanced